afa5e/Million-Dollar-Hot-Seat/README.md

-  How many bits per pixel is assigned for colour in a VGA signal?|8 Which of the following is not the name of a corona wire in a laser printer?|Ionising Which of the following is a form of data storage that has been developed past the feasibility test stage?|Rope coil memory Which of the following is the shape of the tracks on a CD-ROM?|spirals How many bits are encoded onto a CD-ROM?|14 Approximately how many transistors are in a Pentium 4 processor?|42 Million Which of the following is not a implementation of von Neumann architecture?|IISC
+  How many bits per pixel is assigned for colour in a VGA signal?|8 Which of the following is not the name of a corona wire in a laser printer?|Ionising Which of the following is a form of data storage that has been developed past the feasibility test stage?|Rope coil memory Which of the following is the shape of the tracks on a CD-ROM?|Spirals How many bits are encoded onto a CD-ROM?|14 Approximately how many transistors are in a Pentium 4 processor?|42 Million Which of the following is not a implementation of von Neumann architecture?|IISC